BandaidMan/TellOvertake/README.md

 * Add functionality to add password when requested to device to keep users from attampting to reconnect while maintaining control.
 * Include Linux functionality

+### Liability
+* We are not authorized for any misuse of this software.
+The software should only be used on authorized devices and with the permission of device owners.
+We do not condone malicous activity or any malicous actions done with this software.

 ## Group Information
 Aditya Dindi - BBA Cybersecurity - Sophomore